ManiVaultStudio/ClustersFromPointsPlugin/README.md

 # Clusters from points plugin
 ![Screenshot of the clusters from points plugin user interface](res/images/screenshot.png)

-This analysis plugin is used to extract clusters from points using various extraction algorithms.
+This analysis plugin is used to derive clusters from points using various extraction algorithms.
 Points are grouped (clustered) based on their numerical value for a user specified dimension.
 In its current state, the point values can be grouped by:
   - their rounded numerical value (Identifier)
   - in which interval they fall (Stratifaction)
   - a user defined interval (Interval)